European Research Centre for Artificial Turf, certified by FIFA, FIH and IRB

-ERCAT is the artificial turf research and testing centre at the Department of Textiles (Faculty of Engineering) of Ghent University.
+ERCAT is the artificial turf research and testing centre at the Department of Textiles (Faculty of Engineering) of Ghent University and offers you:

 In the ERCAT laboratory, we can control and investigate new artificial turf structures and yarns.
 Therefore ERCAT is controlling the ball-surface and player-surface interaction, but also the wear of the artificial turf.